-That’s the reason that FHA loan lenders are willing to keep interest rates low.
+That’s the reason that FHA mortgage lenders are willing to keep FHA interest rates low.
 How low?
 Oftentimes the rates are lower than conventional loans.
 Currently there are FHA loans available for 30 years at less than 4%.

 That type of low, low rate makes a home affordable to many Americans.

 #3 FHA Home Mortgages Are Hard to Get